WWE News: ‘WrestleMania 35’ Could Be The Longest WWE Event In History

 It is clearly evident that WWE is riding high after striking that monster deal for SmackDown Live to move to Fox next year, and there are lots of changes being made.
 Big changes are coming to all pay-per-views as each monthly event is set to become longer and the “Big Four” being even longer in length each year.
 Now, it appears as if WrestleMania 35 taking place in 2019 could actually end up being the longest wrestling event in the company’s history.

-WWE has usually kept pay-per-view events around three hours with some running to be four hours at times.
+WWE has usually kept pay-per-view events around three hours with some running up to four hours at times.
 In the last few years, some of the bigger events have jumped up to be four-and-a-half to five hours, but next year’s WrestleMania is prepared to crush all of that and give fans more wrestling than ever in one night.

 Wrestling Observer, by way of Ringside News, is reporting that WrestleMania 35 is likely going to end sometime around midnight Eastern.
 They are not even concerned with trying to get the PPV over by 11 p.m.
 Eastern and have no issues going over the time into the next day.